 - Nile Tilapia have a natural range extending from the Nile Basin into central and western Africa.
 They occur in a wide variety of freshwater rivers and lakes, and easily adapt to environments marginal for other fishes such as sewage canals and irrigation channels.

 - This species has been introduced into many countries, mainly for aquaculture development.
 The largest aquaculture producers of Tilapia include China, Egypt, the Philippines, Thailand, and Indonesia, while other producers include Costa Rica, Ecuador, Colombia, Brazil and Taiwan, Cuba, Israel, Malaysia, the USA, Vietnam and Zimbabwe.

-- Several countries have reported adverse ecological impact after introduction of these species, which is why all Tilapias are considered noxious species in Australia - with heavy fines for any person found with them in possession (live or dead).
+- Several countries have reported adverse ecological impact after introduction of these species, which is why all Tilapias are considered noxious species in Australia (where O. mossambicus is present) - with heavy fines for any person found with them in possession (live or dead).

 Fish Size Common Length: